tim-roberts1/tva/website/docs/development/getting-started/usage.md

 Design tokens comes with a few things at the foundational level: [our normalize CSS Reset](./installation.md#normalizecss), our [font declarations](./installation.md#ps-tt-commons-font), and our Design-tokens and custom themes.

-If you want full control of your UI and just need a lightweight and reliable custome theming solution, Design Tokens has you covered.
+If you want full control of your UI and just need a lightweight and reliable custom theming solution, Design Tokens has you covered.

 ```bash npm2yarn
 npm install @pluralsight/design-tokens